whiteCrow77/Animation/Scene Concept/Scene 2.md

-the body climbs up next to the person who pulled him out 2.1 looks at her confused then looks around with astonishment and confusion at the land scape 2.3 he looks at her she has a soft smile smiling they look at the land scape together

-Update:
 2.1
 Body climbs up the tower
 2.2
-Body sees the person who pulled him up reachin out his/her hand to him with a friendly face expression 2.3
+Body sees the person who pulled him up reaching out his/her hand to him with a friendly face expression 2.3
 Body looks at the person unsure while on knees
 2.4